itpp-labs/odoo-devops-docs/tools/merge-bot/README.md

 --upstream_remote - will be used as name for "upstream" remote.
 Default value is "upstream".
 --origin_remote - will be used as name for "origin" remote.
 Default value is "origin".
 --auto_resolve - option for making some automatic resolving.
+--auto_push - option for automatically push branch to origin repository.

 Merge example of pos-addons from 11.0 to 12.0: